Is Duct Tape Safe for use on Your Skin?

 Like most polymers or plastics, when polyethylene releases noxious gasses that could irritate your respiratory system, get into your lungs, or cause you to vomit.

-So the answer to questions about the toxic nature of duct tape would be: unless you are going to burn it and smoke it, then duct tape poses no threat to you.
+So the answer to questions about the toxic nature of duct tape would be: unless you are going to burn it and smoke it, then duct tape poses very little threat to you.

 Different variations of Duct tape